-We assume that taxpayers who voluntarily enter transactions know best what will increase surplus value to themselves, and that the choices each taxpayer makes concerning what to buy and what to sell are no concern of any other taxpayer.
-The Internal Revenue Code, insofar as it taxes income, assumes that all taxpayers make purchasing choices with income that has already been subject to tax.
-Indeed, § 262(a) reflects this by denying deductions to taxpayers for purchases of items for personal consumption, including expenditures for basic living expenses.
+deductions to taxpayers for purchases of items for personal consumption, including expenditures for basic living expenses.
 The statement that an expenditure is "personal" implies a legal conclusion concerning deductibility.
 If the money used to purchase items for personal consumption is subject to income tax, as a matter of policy the choices of any taxpayer with respect to such purchases should be unfettered.
 This observation supports not taxing the money taxpayer spends to make purchases that she has no option not to purchase.

-&lt;sup>25 A person tends to value what she already has more than what she does not have.
+24 A person tends to value what she already has more than what she does not have.

 On the seller's side, we should not have a tax code that favors selling one type of good or service over another.
-Sellers should be encouraged to utilize their resources in whatever trade or business maximizes their own seller surplus, even illegal ones.
-This is good for buyers because sellers should choose to produce those things whose sale will create buyer surplus.
+Sellers should be encouraged to utilize their resources in whatever trade or business maximizes their own seller surplus, even illegal ones.25 This is good for buyers because sellers should choose to produce those things whose sale will create buyer surplus.
 A seller's choice of which good or service to offer should not depend on the cost of producing or providing that good or service, but on the net profit she can derive from its sale.
 A necessary implication of this is that we should tax only the net income of those engaged in a trade or business - not gross proceeds.
 Section 162 implements this policy by allowing a deduction for ordinary and necessary trade or business expenses.
 One engaged in a trade or business generates profits by consuming productive inputs, and the cost of those inputs should not be subject to tax.
-If a taxpayer's trade or business consumes productive inputs only slowly, i.e., over the course of more than a year, principles of depreciation require the taxpayer to spread those costs over the longer period during which such consumption occurs.
+If a taxpayer's trade or business consumes productive inputs only slowly, i.e., over the course of more than a year, principles of depreciation26 require the taxpayer to spread those costs over the longer period during which such consumption occurs.
 See, e.g., §§ 167 and 168.
 Those who engage in activities that cannot create value but which really amount to a zero-sum game, e.g., gambling, should not be permitted to reduce the income on which they pay income tax to less than zero.
-See § 165(d).
+See § 165(d).27

 If the choices of buyers and sellers concerning what to buy and what to sell are matters of self-determination, then their choices should theoretically generate as much after-tax value as possible.
 A "neutral" tax code will tax all income alike, irrespective of how it is earned or spent.
 In theory, such "tax neutrality" distorts the free market the least and causes the economy to create the most value possible.
-We recognize (or will soon recognize) that the tax code that the nation's policy-makers, i.e. Congress, have created is not neutral.
-Rather, we reward certain choices regarding purchase and sale by not taxing the income necessary for their purchase or by taxing less the income resulting from certain sales.
-Such deviations from neutrality cost the U.S. Treasury because they represent congressional choices to forego revenue and/or to increase the tax burden of other taxpayers who do not make the same purchase and sale choices.
-Such deviations of course take us into the realm of tax policy.
+We recognize (or will soon recognize) that the tax code that the nation's policy-makers,

-$^{26}$ The only exception to this principle is the trade or business of trafficking in certain controlled substances.
+25 The only exception to this principle is the trade or business of trafficking in certain controlled substances.
 See § 280E.

-&lt;sup>27 ... or amortization or cost recovery.
+26 ... or amortization or cost recovery.

-&lt;sup>28 But see Commissioner v.
+27 But see Commissioner v.
 Groetzinger, 480 U.S. 23 (1987) (full-time gambler who makes wagers solely for his own account is engaged in a "trade or business" within meaning of § 162).